-Examples of experiential learning activities include conducting experiments in science classes, learning about food by growing it in a garden, studying animals through visits to the zoo or observing them in their natural habitat, and apprenticeships in fields like carpentry.
-Additionally, results can be achieved through games, role plays, case studies, simulations, and on-the-job training.
+Some examples of experiential learning activities include: doing experiments in chemistry class, learning about food by growing it in a garden, learning about animals by going to the zoo or, even better, observing them in their natural habitat, becoming an apprentice to learn carpentry etc. Results can be achieved via games, role plays, case studies, simulations, on-the-job training etc.